bsmth/learning-area/css/styling-boxes/letterheaded-paper-finished/marking-guide.md

 <dd>One mark for adding a <code>background</code> property that just specifies <code>url(top-image.png) no-repeat left top</code> in it's value; one mark for putting it before the main <code>background</code> declaration.</dd>
 <dt>"Add a white background color to the letter."
 (1 mark)</dt>
 <dd>Easy — <code>background-color: white;</code>.</dd>
-<dt>"Add a 1mm top and bottom solid border to the letter, in a color that is inkeeping with the rest of the color scheme."
+<dt>"Add a 1mm top and bottom solid border to the letter, in a color that is in keeping with the rest of the color scheme."
 (3 marks)</dt>
 <dd>Two marks for an appropriate <code>border-top</code> and <code>border-bottom</code> declaration (one for each), and one mark for choosing an appropriate color to go with the top and bottom graphics (e.g. a red or brown for the default provided options).</dd>
 </dl>